anira-project/anira/docs/sphinx/usage.rst

 (the write side); the engine reads and writes the two through its tensors like any other slot; and as the last step, behind the stage's ``after_inference``, the pair flips, so what this inference wrote is what the next one reads.
 Both steps are field fills, without an allocation or a lock, and ``ANIRA_PHASE_INFERENCE`` stays the engine call alone.
+Under a plan whose engine keeps its own aliasing (``ANIRA_ENGINE_FLAG_STATE_ALIAS``, :doc:`custom_backends`) both halves are bound to one stable buffer and nothing flips: the engine updates the state in place, and every address stays put across calls.
+The pair is the model's: every plan of the variant runs the same pair, in the engine domain of the plans that run it (host memory for every engine of this pre-release; ``host_domain`` on the State input overrides it), which the bound descriptors report, so a plan switch keeps the state whether the plans flip or alias.
 Whether the engine itself copies is its adapter's, as for every slot:

 .. list-table::
    :header-rows: 1